thyssenkrupp MillServices & Systems GmbH

 3. Should any provision of these General Terms & Conditions of Delivery and Payment be or become ineffective or invalid, whether wholly or in part, the effectiveness and validity of the remaining provisions shall not be affected thereby.

 General Terms and Conditions of Purchase

-1. Purchaser’s terms and conditions of purchase shall apply exclusively.
+1. Purchaser’s General Terms and Conditions of Purchase shall apply exclusively to all – current and future – purchase orders for goods, services, work and labor and the handling thereof.
 Supplier’s terms and conditions which deviate from Purchaser’s conditions of purchase shall not be recognized by Purchaser unless Purchaser expressly consents to their validity in writing.

 2. The terms and conditions of purchase shall also apply exclusively if Purchaser accepts or pays for supplies/services in full awareness of contradictory or varying terms and conditions of Supplier.